 Take a look; you’ll probably pick up at least a few good tips for taking great pics to better show off your craftsmanship or creative work:

-The folks at Social Agent Today produced this short video to help real estate agents make property listings look their best, but we think that the tips and techniques work just as well for contractors and craftspeople who want to show off their own good work.
+The folks at Social Agent Today produced this short video to help real estate agents make property listings look their best, but we think that the tips and techniques work just as well for contractors and craftspeople who want to show off their own construction projects.
 Tell us what you think, and feel free to share any of your own photography tricks in the comments below.